Salesforce (CRM) Investment Thesis

 HighCompetitive dynamics (ServiceNow/Microsoft/AI-native)

-MediumMacro environment & enterprise IT spending
+MediumMacro environment, FX headwinds & enterprise spending

 MediumRisk Mitigants